 Hospitals, not surprisingly, are now expected to share in the cost of unplanned readmissions.
 In 2012, Medicare began to penalize hospitals for what are deemed to be excessive readmission rates.
-Nearly half of all U.S. hospitals were penalized by Medicare this past year for excessive readmissions at a cost of more than $200,000 per hospital on average.
+Nearly half of all U.S. hospitals are penalized by Medicare each year for excessive readmissions at a cost of more than $200,000 per hospital on average.
 It’s safe to say that unplanned readmissions are now officially on the radar for healthcare systems and insurers alike.

 The Role of Communications in Unplanned Hospital Readmissions